CS6620-S21/Distributed-File-Systems-Reliability/README.md

 - Teraform Scripts should be able to create VMs on demand in MOC.
 - Ansible playbooks should be able to setup the VMs through automation by installing & configuring different file systems.
 - Ansible playbooks should be able to test different file systems.
-- For now the primary acceptance criteria is to thoroughly test the MooseFS distributed file system and figuring out what are the possible interfaces required such an assessment.
+- Thoroughly testing the MooseFS distributed file system and figuring out what are the possible interfaces required such an assessment.
 - In the later phases we will try to provide implementation of these interface for other file systems and thus provide a guideline or a general approach to be taken to test any Distributed File System.